aksnzhy/xlearn_doc/index.rst

 Python Demo
 ----------------------------------

 Here is a simple python demo no how to use xLearn.
-Now type **python** and get started !

 .. code-block:: python